har-in-air/STM32_CODE_EXAMPLES/usb/f407_hs_hid_mouse/README.md

-# USB HID Mouse using OTG_HS peripheral
+# USB HID Self-powered Mouse using OTG_HS peripheral

-USB HID mouse implemented with STM32F407VGT6 development board using the USB_OTG_HS peripheral.
+USB HID self-powered mouse implemented with STM32F407VGT6 development board using the USB_OTG_HS peripheral.
 An MPU6050 accelerometer is used for pointer movement and two TTP223 capacitive buttons are used for left and right mouse buttons.

 ## Credits